Katy Janousek is a LAPC (Licensed Associate Professional Counselor) who works with individuals.

 Katy holds a Bachelor of Science in Psychology from Virginia Tech (2005), a Master of Science in Public Health Education from James Madison University (2007), and a Master of Education in Clinical Mental Health Counseling from The University of Georgia (2020).

-Originally from Richmond, Virginia, Katy moved to Athens in 2008 to serve as a full-time sexuality educator at UGA’s Health Center until 2018.
-In that role she regularly guest lectured in classrooms, provided programs in residence halls, counseled individuals and couples, and supervised a volunteer student group.
-Her love for group therapy ignited through facilitating the LGBT Resource Center’s Safe Space trainings and the FEMpowerment discussion series designed for all genders to explore the intersection of female identity and wellness.
+From 2008 to 2018 Katy served as the Sexual Health Coordinator at the University of Georgia Health Center.
+In that role she guest lectured, created outreach programs, counseled individuals and couples, and supervised a volunteer student group.
 She also served as the LGBT Resource Center’s Liaison for UGA’s Health Center and received the 2015 Founder’s Award for her substantial and lasting contributions to the queer community.

-As a homeowner here in Athens, Katy is proudly child-free by choice, living with her partner, two cats, and a physically disabled pitbull.
-She is an avid reader (and former Avid bookseller), gardener, and yoga enthusiast.
+Katy is proudly child-free by choice, living with her partner, dog, and cat.
+She is an avid reader (and former Avid bookseller), gardener, and water aerobics enthusiast.

-Please note: due to Katy working towards her counseling licensure and completing her Master’s degree, she is legally unable to accept any form of insurance.
+Please note: due to Katy working towards her full LPC counseling licensure and completing her LAPC supervision time, she is legally unable to accept any form of insurance.